Bismarck Nursing Excellence

 • Focused Efforts to improve Code Blue resuscitation, team debriefing and early identification of patient deterioration

-• Throughput initiatives including newly opened Transition Unit
+• Throughput initiatives including the Transition Unit

 Military and Veterans Services